kristoff-it/zig-okredis/REPLIES.md

 MyDynHash{ .banana = yes please, .price = 9.98999977e+00 }
 ```

+It's also possible to use `OrErr(*MyDynHash)` to have the client allocate on the
+heap the decoded reply, in case we plan to have the value survive longer than
+the function's lifetime.

-## Parsing Dynamic Replies
+## Parsing dynamic replies

 While most programs will use simple Redis commands and will know the shape of
 the reply, one might also be in a situation where the reply is unknown or
 dynamic, like when writing an interactive CLI, for example.
 To help with that,
-heyredis includes `DynamicReply`, a type that can be decoded as any possible
+OkRedis includes `DynamicReply`, a type that can be decoded as any possible
 Redis reply.

 ```zig